News and Commentary

 Women Need to Plan for their Long-Term Care By Olga Ismail

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

-Long-Term Care insurance policies have exclusions and/or limitations.
-The cost and availability of Long-Term Care insurance depends on factors such as age, health, and the type and amount of insurance purchased.
-As with most financial decisions, there are expenses associated with the purchase of Long-Term Care insurance.
+Long-term care insurance policies have exclusions and/or limitations.
+The cost and availability of long-term care insurance depends on factors such as age, health, and the type and amount of insurance purchased.
+As with most financial decisions, there are expenses associated with the purchase of long-term care insurance.
 Guarantees are based on the claims-paying ability of the insurance company.

 To learn more about Provenance Wealth Advisors estate planning services click here or contact us at info@provwealth.com